Skeletonxf/Skeletonxf.github.io/source/markdown/_multipleInheritance.md

 end })
 ```

-PIL goes through a more generalised version of this.
-However this approach can be extended even further, if we want to call both methods of the same name, in some order.
+[PIL](https://www.lua.org/pil/16.3.html) goes through a function to generate a class from multiple classes.
+However this approach can be extended even further if we want to do additional logic for some methods such as call both in some order.

 ```lua
 local PathfindingEntity = {